gramineproject/graphene/Documentation/sgx-intro.rst

   by Intel and/or third parties (see :term:`DCAP`);
 - :term:`SDK` and assorted *software*.

 SGX is still being developed.
-The current (December 2019) version of CPU features is referred to as "SGX1" or simply "SGX" and is more or less finalised.
+The current (March 2020) version of CPU features is referred to as "SGX1" or simply "SGX" and is more or less finalized.
 All new/changed instructions from original SGX are informally referred to as ":term:`SGX2`".

 Features which might be considered part of SGX2:

 - :term:`EDMM` (Enclave Dynamic Memory Management) is part of SGX2
-- :term:`FLC` (Flexible Launch Control), not strictly part of SGX2, but was not part of original SGX instruction either
+- :term:`FLC` (Flexible Launch Control), not strictly part of SGX2, but was not part of original SGX hardware either

-As of now there is hardware support available for FLC but not SGX2 per se (EDMM).
+As of now there is hardware support (on a |~| limited set of CPUs) for FLC and (on an even more limited set of CPUs) SGX2/EDMM.
 Most of the literature available (especially introduction-level) concerns original SGX1 only.

 Introductory reading
 --------------------